How long is the show?

 There is no dress code at the theatre.
 The theatre is air conditioned throughout the year.

 Is it possible to meet the cast members after the show?

 For many people part of the fun of going to a show is meeting members of the cast at Stage Door.
 Following the performance, some actors from Les Misérables may be available to sign autographs and sometimes even to pose for photos.
 Ask an usher for directions to Stage Door.

 Where can I get official merchandise from the show?

 Merchandise is available at the theatre or online via the Playbill store.

 How much do tickets cost?
 What’s the performance schedule?

 Ticket prices for Les Misérables vary by seating location, performance date and time.
 As our prices and schedule are subject to change.
-Please visit Ticketek for the most up-to-date information.
+Please visit Ticketek in Melbourne and Perth and Ticketmaster in Sydney for the most up-to-date information.